DerekZhang0000/EECS690_Research/README.md

 The single model for forward forward achieved an accuracy of 91.73%, slightly worse than backpropagation

+Training was done by encoding the class into the first 10 pixels of the image

 ![ff_single_features](./images/ff_single_features.PNG)

+These features seemed to be higher in quality compared to backpropagation

+There are no fragmented or non-digit features

+The negative features seem accurate too, showing incorrect encodings

 ## One vs All Models